 If you have a multi-cultural customer base or a global business, your matching algorithm should take into consideration language and cultural variations.
 Alternatively, if your business growth aspiration involves expanding into new markets, you want to make sure that you can comply with new jurisdictions’ regulations.

 Some organizations opt to get local solution providers that adapt to cultural specificities.
 This means compliance teams end up with multiple solutions and a fractured view of their global risk levels.
 There is more value in getting a matching technology that can handle all cultures in a consolidated platform.
-This will not only help you reduce costs but more visibility and understanding of your organisational risk.
+This will not only help you reduce costs but more visibility and understanding of your organizational risk.

 As naming conventions vary across cultures, it creates complexity for matching.
 For example, in Latin America, individuals have the particularity of having a matronymic and a patronymic surname.
 How is the matching technology taking this into account to remain efficient?